angoca/db2-nagios-configuration/README.md

 This project consists of a set of scripts that have the structure to define the necessary objects to monitor DB2.

-The objects are defined in a non-traditional way, and for this reason it is important to understand the Nagios structure and DB2 structure.
+The objects are defined in a non-traditional way, and for this reason it is important to understand the Nagios structure (hosts, services and commands) and DB2 structure (server, instance, database).

 # Hosts